The

 The Foundation awards the following grants during the year for arts and human rights projects: National Theatre Conference Emerging Artist Award, Institute of Outdoor Drama Seminars in Theatre Production, Paul Green Playwrights Fellowship, Paul Green Award Recognizing Efforts to Abolish the Death Penalty in N.C., Human Rights Grants, and other awards in the area of human rights.

-The necessary forms to complete the application can be found below.
+The necessary forms to complete the Playwrights Fellowship application can be found below.
 The form is currently in Word for Windows format; should you need a hard copy sent, please do not hesitate to contact us at the address on the left.
 Note that the application requires additional materials to accompany it, and cannot be emailed to the Foundation.
-Incomplete applications or those postmarked after the deadline of AUGUST 1, 2008, will not be considered.
+Incomplete applications or those postmarked after the deadline of OCTOBER 1, 2011, will not be considered.

 We look forward to receiving a proposal from you.